-Danyl McLauchlan celebrates the latest Jack Reacher masterpiece by Lee Child.
+Danyl McLauchlan celebrates the string of masterpieces written by Lee Child.

 About 15 years ago I was having a drink with an old friend, and ‘Romeo and Juliet’ by Dire Straits started playing on the bar’s stereo.
 My friend had very elevated taste in music and I wanted to impress him so I said, “Oh god no, not Dire Straits,” because Dire Straits was – and is – a popular mainstream band despised by most musical sophisticates.
 But, to my disappointment, my friend disagreed with me.
 “Dire Straits are fine.
 Mark Knopfler,” he added, after a moment’s reflection, “is good at creating characters in his songs.”
 Which, I realised, listening to the song for a few seconds and thinking about other Dire Straits songs I’d spent years performatively hating, is true.